Mike Harding

-Mike Harding (born 23 October 1944) is an English singer, songwriter, comedian, author, poet, broadcaster and multi-instrumentalist.
-Harding has also been a photographer, traveller, filmmaker and playwright.
+Mike Harding (born 23 October 1944) is an English singer, songwriter, comedian, writer, broadcaster and musician.

 Early life and education

 Harding's father, Louis Arthur "Curly" Harding, a navigator in the RAF, was killed in the Second World War, a month before his son's birth.
-Harding is of Irish Catholic ancestry on his mother's side.

-Flight Sergeant Louis Arthur Harding (RAF/574158) was a prewar RAF airman.
-A navigator on Lancasters, his No. 9 Squadron RAF aircraft LL901 (WS:V) was lost on an operation to Munster, 23/24 September 1944.
-From the seven crew, six were killed and lie at Holten General Cemetery in the Netherlands.
-The seventh airman evaded capture.

 Harding was educated at St Anne's, Crumpsall, and St Bede's College, Manchester.
 He has written of the abuse inflicted on pupils at St Bede's, a Roman Catholic school.
 After a varied career as a road digger, dustbin man, schoolteacher, steel erector, bus conductor, boiler scaler and chemical factory worker, he took a degree in English and Education at the University of Manchester.